-The researcher sought permission from the head teacher of the selected schools.
-Once permission was granted, the researcher met the teachers and explained the purpose of the research and reassured them of confidentiality.
-Administered the questionnaires and agreed on the time to pick them at a central place within the schools.
+The researchers seek permission from the head teacher of the selected schools.
+The permission was granted and the researchers met the teachers and explained the purpose of the research and reassured them of confidentiality.
+Administer the questionnaires and agreed on the time to pick them at a central place within the schools.